Aviation taxation and subsidies: Germany

+In 2018 Germany applied 19% VAT on domestic airline tickets.

 Ireland

-The Republic of Ireland had an Air Travel Tax from 2009 until April 2014.
+Ireland had an Air Travel Tax from 2009 until April 2014.

 Netherlands

 On 1 July 2008, the Fourth Balkenende cabinet introduced an aviation tax (vliegbelasting or vliegtaks) of 11.25 euros per ticket for flights within Europe and 45 euros for destinations outside Europe.
 Due to vehement opposition by the aviation industry and travel agencies, the tax was abolished a year later on 1 July 2009, leading to heavy criticism from academia and environmental organisations.
 Amsterdam Airport Schiphol claimed it lost 900,000 passengers to airports abroad due to the tax, but Vrije Universiteit Amsterdam economist Eric Bartelsman pointed out that the Great Recession reduced air travel across the world, not just in the Netherlands.
 Tilburg University economist Lans Bovenberg was more positive, arguing aviation taxes should be implemented simultaneously across the entire EU to be effective, and that taxing jet fuel would be a more effective measure than taxing passengers.

 In 2017, the Third Rutte cabinet coalition agreement planned to introduce a new aviation tax of 7 euros on every ticket, regardless of destination, on 1 January 2021.
 Cargo aircraft will pay a tax based on their weight and noise pollution class: up to 3.85 euros per tonne of cargo, with a lower rate for quieter aircraft.
 The tax, which is projected to produce an annual revenue of 200 million euros, has four goals: reducing CO_{2} emissions, reducing other emissions such as particulates, reducing noise pollution, and preventing a jet fuel tax.
 The new plan is more likely to succeed because the tax is much lower than in 2008, and most neighbouring countries except Belgium had also introduced aviation taxes in preceding years, making passengers' tax circumvention efforts unlikely.
 The government was aiming to eventually establish a uniform EU-wide aviation tax.

 Since 1 January 2021, an air passenger tax of €7.845 per person per flight applies in the Netherlands.
 The tax does not apply to transfer passengers, and children under the age of 2.
 In the Tax Plan 2023, the cabinet proposed to increase the air passenger tax by €18.48 from 2023.
 Parliament had yet to approve the plans.
 1 January 2023, the new tax rate of €26,43 went into force.